 In movie theaters, these audio description tracks can be played on the following systems:

 MoPix and DTS Access use the same DVS Theatrical "player" for description and captioning, but the MoPix system offers closed captioning via a system called Rear Window® Captioning (RWC), while the DTS Access system offers open captioning on-screen via a special projector.
 RWC is marked exclusively by Boston Light and Sound (which is also a dealer for the DVS Theatrical system, DTS projector, and Fidelio).
 MoPix is fully compatible with other digital cinema equipment.
 The Fidelio system is digital only.
 A separate Doremi product, CaptiView, is used for closed captioning.
+Sony has its own system which uses special glasses and earpieces.

 to WGBH Media Access: